fastlane/fastlane/README.md

 ## [`fastlane`](https://fastlane.tools) Toolchain

 - [`fastlane`](https://fastlane.tools): Connect all deployment tools into one streamlined workflow
-- [`deliver`](https://github.com/KrauseFx/deliver): Upload screenshots, metadata and your app to the App Store using a single command
+- [`deliver`](https://github.com/KrauseFx/deliver): Upload screenshots, metadata and your app to the App Store
 - [`frameit`](https://github.com/KrauseFx/frameit): Quickly put your screenshots into the right device frames
 - [`PEM`](https://github.com/KrauseFx/pem): Automatically generate and renew your push notification profiles
 - [`sigh`](https://github.com/KrauseFx/sigh): Because you would rather spend your time building stuff than fighting provisioning